AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

     }
   ],
   "stopGracefully": "true",		# 'false' for continuous run, 'true' for one run only.
-  "storageConnStringFolder": "Mixed",	# 'Testnet', 'Mixed' or 'Production' indicate which folders to look in for conn strings "maxLogLoops": 10			# The number of loops you wish to log.
+  "storageConnStringFolder": "Develop",	# Make sure the value is set to 'Develop' "maxLogLoops": 10			# The number of loops you wish to log.
   "marketRateProvider": {
     "devTeam": "AAMasters",